Snipey/pulse-docs-demo/docs/main/core.md

 core.authentication.state.TOKEN.value;
 ```

-> _Arbitary examples of how the core can be used._
+> _Arbitrary examples of how the core can be used._

 ## Definition